Layla7120/Simple-Memo-Manager/README.md

 ---

-Description: A Spring-based web application that allows users to create, edit, and delete simple memos.
+Description: A Spring-based web application that allows users to create view simple memos.

 ## 🔌 Tech Stack